-Buying stocks for the first time is easy.
+Buying stocks is easy for first-time investors.
 Use an online discount broker, such as TD Ameritrade, Schwab, Fidelity or E*Trade.
-Choose one that requires a minimum investment you can afford.
-Check out trading costs as well.
-You can apply online or call the company, and a representative will walk you through the process.
+Choose one that requires a minimum investment you can afford and check out trading costs as well.
+You can apply online or call the company and a representative will walk you through the process.

 Stock Market Tips for Beginner Investors

-Before investing in stocks, improve your chances of success by following a few tips:
+Before investing in stocks, improve your chances of success.
+Follow these tips:

 - Diversify.
 Invest in stocks from a variety of industries so that when one industry is having trouble, another one will be healthy, propping up your overall portfolio.